-Now that your all set up its time to shoot!
+Now that you're all set up its time to shoot!
 Focus on your subject and press the shutter button.
 Your flash will fire immediately.
 The moment after your flash goes off move your camera.
 Turn it up, turn it down, spin it around, give it a twist.
 Then check what you got!
 You only have a split second to do it and it will probably take a few tries to get the hang of it.
-People will probably look at your like your a bit crazy jerking your camera around but its worth it and its fun!
+People will probably look at you like you're a bit crazy jerking your camera around but its worth it and it's fun!

 Hardly getting any trails: If you can see your subject properly exposed and you aren't getting trails, or long enough trails, make your shutter speed long.
 Also, take a look around the room, where are the lights?
 You will want to twist your camera in that direction to capture the light from them after your flash goes off.

 Everything is a messy blur: There can be two things here.
 Most likely your shutter is too long so try making that shorter first.
 If that doesn't work you might need to lower your ISO.
 I find that in really well-lit reception spaces I often have to do this.

 I'm getting trails but my subject is blown out: Your flash is too bright.
 Lower your flash power.

 My trails don't look like defined trails: This technique works best in spaces with string lights or chandeliers.
 When you twist your camera to capture trails aim it toward these if they are available.
 If they aren't you can still get some cool effects but not the skinny dotted or line trails.

 Having trouble focusing on the subject in dark receptions: Turn on your focus assist beam on your flash for a little extra focus help in super dark receptions.
 If it's not firing you may need to change your autofocus setting to AF-S (Nikon) or One-Shot (Canon) for the assist beam to work.